 - 4 slices smoked bacon approx, or 5 if thin/small

-- 1/2 onion
+- ½ onion

-- 2 cloves garlic or 2 if large
+- 2 cloves garlic or 1 if large

-- 1 1/2 oz sundried tomatoes 42g, approx 12 pieces
+- 1 ½ oz sun dried tomatoes 42g, approx 12 pieces

 - 2 oz spinach 55g

-- 1/2 cup heavy cream 120ml, double cream
+- ½ cup heavy cream 120ml, double cream

-- 1/4 cup water 60ml/10g approx, from the pasta cooking
+- ¼ cup water 60ml approx, from the pasta cooking

 - Parmesan to serve

-Unless you have quick cooking pasta, set your pasta to cook while you make the sauce.
+- Unless you have quick cooking pasta, set your pasta to cook while you make the sauce.
 Once it has cooked, drain but reserve the pasta water and cover the pasta to keep warm.